shubham14/CompressNet/README.md

     python3 run.py

-    To run the inference loop for the entire pipeline Download the trained checkpoint from [here](https://drive.google.com/open?id=1tu4REEriS4vkWcrqSxcGvjb9P0-Cl8n6) and add it to the SAE_SPN/Checkpoints/ folder.
+    To run the inference loop for the entire pipeline Download the trained checkpoint from the drive link.
+    Drive Link to checkpoint: https://drive.google.com/open?id=1tu4REEriS4vkWcrqSxcGvjb9P0-Cl8n6
+    Add it to the SAE_SPN/Checkpoints/ folder.
 This code evaluates the SAE-spn algorithm for all images in the SAE_SPN/Dataset/test/ folder.

     # Testing
     cd SAE_SPN/